tito21/avant-garble/README.md

 Build the bot with `npm run build` and run with `npm run start`.

-For deployment I use google cloud run.
+For deployment I use google cloud run synched with Github.